Domestic Violence Help & Support Groups

 • Love bombing

-If these red flags sound familiar, you should consider reaching out to a hotline, a trusted friend or family, or a licensed therapist.
-Abuse can increase your risk of developing mental health conditions, inclusion post-traumatic stress disorder (PTSD), substance use disorder, anxiety disorders, and/or major depressive disorder.
+If these red flags sound familiar, you might consider reaching out to a hotline, a trusted friend or family, or a licensed therapist.
+Abuse can increase your risk of developing mental health conditions, including post-traumatic stress disorder (PTSD), substance use disorder, anxiety disorders, and/or major depressive disorder.

-Sexual abuse is common in cases of domestic violence, and it can oftentimes be subtle.
-Sexual violence may include
+Sexual abuse can be common in cases of domestic violence.
+Possible signs of sexual violence may include

 • Physically forced or coerced intercourse